Luís Montenegro: Leader of the PSD

-In January 2020, Montenegro was a candidate in the PSD leadership election, challenging Rio.
+Following the Social Democrats' defeat in the 2019 legislative election, in January 2020, Montenegro announced his second candidacy for the PSD leadership election, challenging again Rio.
 During the campaign, Rio attacked Montenegro for being a Freemason.
-In the run-off, Rio won with 53.2% of the votes.
+In the run-off, Rio won with 53.2% of the votes, against the 46.8% for Montenegro.

 Rio resigned following the PSD's poor performance in the 2022 Portuguese legislative election.
 Montenegro was the first person to put himself forward for the party leadership election, in which he ran against former minister Jorge Moreira da Silva.
 Montenegro won with 72.47% of the votes, beating his opponent in every district.